IshanRanade/RealTimeFluids/README.md

 ##### Performance

-When rendered using OpenGL points instead of raycasting, we can simulate **10.2 million particles** in real-time as shown in the gif above.
-The graph below shows how the number of particles affects framerate for a 16x32x16 resolution grid.
+When rendered using OpenGL points instead of raycasting, we can simulate **21 million particles in 60fps** as shown in the gif above.
+The graph below shows how the number of particles affects framerate for a 16x16x16 resolution grid.

 ![Simulation Performance](img/simperformance.png)